kubu4/paper_oly_gbs/methods.md

 Library preparation was performed following the approach developed by \citet{Elshire_2011}.
 Oyster DNA and Illumina adapters containing barcodes were digested with ApeKI restriction enzyme (recognition site: GCWGC).
 Adapters were ligated to digested oyster DNA, with each individual oyster receiving a unique barcode.
 These libraries were pooled and subjected to polymerase chain reaction (PCR).
 Average insert size (219bp) was determined via Bioanalyzer (Agilent Technologies).
 This pool was sequenced on a HiSeq 4000 (Illumina) as an 100bp pair-end run.
 Sequencing data was demutliplexed using the Reseqtools software package (BGI; https://github.com/BGI-shenzhen/Reseqtools) with the split.sh script and the index.lst file for barcode identification (see Code Availability subsection).

 Code Availability

-The Reseqtools software package for demultiplexing can be found at https://github.com/BGI-shenzhen/Reseqtools.
-The split.sh script and the index.lst files are both available here: https://github.com/kubu4/paper_oly_gbs/tree/master/data
+The Reseqtools software package for demultiplexing can be found in this GitHub repository: https://github.com/BGI-shenzhen/Reseqtools.
+The split.sh script and the index.lst files are both available in a dedicated GitHub repository (https://github.com/kubu4/paper_oly_gbs/tree/master/data).